Kim Kardashian Goes Nearly Naked For Raunchy New Photo Shoot

 The mother-of-three has been rather busy the past few days, as she’s traveled to New York City with her husband Kanye West.
 As previously reported by the Inquisitr, the power couple attended the Versace fashion show there on Sunday night, where Kim put on a busty display in a silver mini dress.
 She looked amazing in the sparkly custom-made Versace number, which featured pink crystals.
 She paired the dress with transparent Yeezy pumps and two delicate cross necklaces, as well as a couple of statement rings.

-Kim tied her signature long dark locks into a super high ponytail, which was kept in place with the help of a pink crystal hair accessory, and she maintained the same sparkly vibe when it came to her makeup, opting for a mix of pink and silver eye shadow, and a nude shade of lipstick.
+Kim tied her signature long dark locks into a super high ponytail, which was kept in place with the help of a pink crystal hair accessory, and she maintained the same sparkly vibe when it came to her makeup, opting for a mix of pink and silver eyeshadow, and a nude shade of lipstick.
 Kanye, on the other hand, opted for a more casual vibe, donning a long-line blue topcoat and a pair of cool sweatpants, combined with some sneakers and a lighter hair color.
 The couple looked positively happy and loved up as they posed for the cameras on arrival.